cmdcolin/cmdcolin.github.io/_posts/2023-04-08-nextjs-appdir-blog.md

   )
 }

-// This function can statically allow nextjs to find all the posts that you have made, and statically generate them export async function generateStaticParams() {
+// This function can statically allow nextjs to find all the posts that you
+// have made, and statically generate them export async function generateStaticParams() {
   const posts = await getAllPosts()

   return posts.map(post => ({
     id: post.id,
   }))
+}

+// Set the title of the page to be the post title, note that we no longer use
+// e.g. next/head in app dir, and this can be async just like the server
+// component
+export async function generateMetadata({
+  params: { id },
+}: {
+  params: { id: string }
+}) {
+  const { title } = await getPostById(id)
+  return {
+    title,
+  }
 }
 ```